rharper2/oldRobocode/README.md

 #Evolving Robocode Robots using grammatcal evolution

+> 8 August 2013 - some bug fixes to the new isParticipating stuff in spatial.h - it turns out the remove-copy-if algorithm didn't quite work how I thought as it didn't reduce the vector size so null pointer errors could occur.

 This is a collection of files that can be used to evolve Robocode tanks using GE Just now I am ressurecting this just to try and quickly evolve a nanobot.